 Like women, men also have breast tissue.
 While men don’t develop breasts in the same way as women do, they’re still born with breast tissue, but it’s a small amount.
 However, men don’t usually want larger breasts, like women.

-Men with gynecomastia are often self-conscious about how they look and seek treatment options to help reduce the size of their breast tissue.
-Fortunately, there are effective treatment options for gynecomastia that produce great results.
+Men with gynecomastia are often self-conscious about how they look and seek treatment options to help reduce the size of their man boobs.
+Fortunately, there are effective plastic surgery treatments for men with gynecomastia that produce great results.

 Gynecomastia is a condition that causes mens’ and boys’ breast tissue to swell.
 Gynecomastia comes from the Greek words “gynec”, which means feminine, and “mastos”, which means breast.
 Gynecomastia can occur when two of your body’s hormones become unbalanced or thrown off.